pingcap/docs/develop/dev-guide-use-temporary-tables.md

 ---
 title: Temporary Tables
-summary: Introduce how to create, view, query, and delete temporary tables.
+summary: Learn how to create, view, query, and delete temporary tables.
 ---

 # Temporary Tables

 Temporary tables can be thought of as a technique for reusing query results.

-If you want to know something about the eldest authors in the [Bookshop](/develop/dev-guide-bookshop-schema-design.md) application, you may write multiple queries that use the list of eldest authors.
+If you want to know something about the eldest authors in the [Bookshop](/develop/dev-guide-bookshop-schema-design.md) application, you might write multiple queries that use the list of eldest authors.

 The following statement is to get the top 50 eldest authors from the `authors` table: